Questions and answers about general social security benefit | News archive | KelaSkip to content

 If you start a business while you are unemployed, Kela can pay you the general social security benefit for a period of four months.
 In such case, the general social security benefit will be adjusted to take into account the income you get from your self-employment over the same period.
 After four months, the KEHA Centre will assess whether you are self-employed on a full-time or part-time basis.
 If your self-employment is considered to be full-time, you can no longer be paid the general social security benefit.

-The general social security benefit is granted and paid by Kela, and you can apply for it in the OmaKela e-service.
+Kela grants and pays the general social security benefit.
+You can apply for it in OmaKela starting from May 2026.
 You apply for the general social security benefit retroactively as is also the case for the existing unemployment benefits.

 The general social security benefit and Kela’s single application model are not the same thing.